Improving Relationships and Reducing Stress and Anger

 Taking care of crops and animals is hard on farmers and agribusiness professionals.
 Caring for your own health and wellness in this high-stress profession is often overlooked but is just as critical as caring for your farm business.

-Alternatives to Anger helps teens, adults, parents and caregivers understand and manage anger and stress, and develop the communication and problem solving skills needed for healthy relationships.
+Alternatives to Anger helps adults, parents, and caregivers understand and manage anger and stress, and develop the communication and problem solving skills needed for healthy relationships.